Cole-Hartman/RALPH/prd.md

 - `ralph/TRACK.md` - ordered implementation tasks and completion state
 - `ralph/progress.txt` - append-only implementation memory

-The repository's `prompt.md` is used as a fixed template and should not be copied or modified.

 ## Workflow

 1. Ask for a feature name if one was not provided.